Yutaro Tsukada

-Yutaro Tsukada (塚田 裕太郎, Tsukada Yutaro) is a Japanese professional footballer who plays as a winger for Major League Soccer club Orlando City.
+Yutaro Tsukada (塚田 裕太郎, Tsukada Yutaro) is a Japanese professional footballer who plays as a winger for USL Championship club Rhode Island FC, on loan from Major League Soccer club Orlando City.

 Early life

 Tsukada was born in Tokyo, Japan.
 He played youth football with FC Tokyo.

 College career

 In 2020, Tsukada began attending Daytona State College.
 On 11 September 2021, he scored a hat-trick in a 4–2 victory over the Georgia Military College Bulldogs.
 At the end of his sophomore season, he was named to the USC First Team All-America, the NJCAA DI All-American Team, Junior College Division I Men All-East Region, and the Region 8 All-Region Team and the Region 8 Player of the Year.
 He departed the school holding 6 school records - most goals in a season (20), most goals in 2 seasons (26), most hat tricks (4), fastest goal in school history (32 seconds), most free kicks scored (4), and most points (63).

 In 2022, he transferred to West Virginia University to play for the men's soccer team in NCAA Division I. He made his debut on August 25 against the Robert Morris Colonials.
 On October 11, 2022, he scored his first goal in a victory over the Lehigh Mountain Hawks.
 In October 2023, he was named the WVU Student-Athlete of the Week and the Sun Belt Conference Offensive Player of the Week, and earned WVU Student-Athlete of the Week honors a second time in November.
 At the end of his senior season, he was named to the All-Sun Belt First Team, Sun Belt All-Tournament Team, All-Southeast Region First Team, Scholar All-South Region First Team, TopDrawerSoccer Best XI Second Team, All-America Third Team, and the College Soccer News All-America Second Team.